Alibaba Group: E-commerce and retail service platforms

 In 2016, the Office of the United States Trade Representative added Taobao back onto a list of notorious counterfeit platforms that includes the likes of torrent site The Pirate Bay.
 Alibaba denied wrongdoing and filed two lawsuits against the counterfeiters as of 4 January 2017, but brands whose sales have been affected by the counterfeit products accused Alibaba of not doing enough.

-In 2017, Alibaba started opening a chain of supermarkets, named Hema (盒马, lit. box horse), as part of the company's "new retail strategy," where customers can either order in the store or online for delivery in under 30 minutes.
+In 2017, Alibaba started opening a chain of supermarkets, named Freshippo (or Hema; 盒马), as part of the company's "new retail strategy," where customers can either order in the store or online for delivery in under 30 minutes.
 It offers a mobile app that recommends customers products based on data analytics.
 In addition, customers can have their groceries cooked to eat in the food court of the supermarket.

 In October 2018, it was reported that Alibaba's Koubei have merged with online food delivery service platform Ele.me into a new local life service subsidiary.
 However, the newly formed Alibaba Local Life Service entity experienced major competition from local service giant Meituan, which is backed by Tencent, leading to rumours of planned layoffs in 2022.

-In October 2020, Alibaba agreed to pay US$3.6 billion to take control of China's biggest hypermarket operator Sun Art from French billionaire Mulliez family.
-The deal doubled the group's stake in the hypermarket chain with a tootles ownership of 72%.
+In September 2019, Alibaba announced it would acquire Chinese e-commerce platform Kaola from NetEase for around US$2 billion.
+In October 2020, Alibaba agreed to pay US$3.6 billion to take control of China's biggest hypermarket operator Sun Art (SEHK: 6808) from French billionaire Mulliez family.
+The deal doubled the group's stake in the hypermarket chain with a total ownership of 72%.